 A GUIDE FOR FIRST-TIMERS

 Visiting a new country can be a bit daunting, so if you’re thinking of visiting Malaysia, here is my guide for first time travellers to this beautiful country.
 These 10 essential tips will help make your stay seamless and enjoyable.

-I’ve travelled to Malaysia more times than I can count, visiting friends and relatives, and have been to both sides of the country, Peninsula Malaysia (West Malaysia/Mainland) and Malaysian Borneo (East Malaysia).
+I’ve travelled to Malaysia more times than I can count, visiting friends and relatives there, and have been to both sides of the country, Peninsula Malaysia (West Malaysia/Mainland) and Malaysian Borneo (States of Sabah and Sarawak of East Malaysia).
+The two sides are separated by the South China Sea.

-Located in Southeast Asia, Peninsula Malaysia is sandwiched between Singapore and Thailand.
-Being centrally located on the world map is part of the reason Malaysia is a very popular destination, or a stopover, for travellers.
+Located in Southeast Asia, Peninsula Malaysia is sandwiched between Singapore and Thailand on the Malay Peninsula.
+Being centrally located on the world map is one of the reasons West Malaysia is such a popular tourist destination, and a convenient stopover for many travellers.

 1 – The Culture

 Firstly, it’s important to know that Malaysia is made up of a blend of several cultures.
 The 4 main ethnic groups are Malay, Chinese, Tamil Indians and indigenous people.

 The country celebrates all of the respective religious festivals and has public holidays for everyone to observe.
 These include, Hari Raya, Deepavali, Chinese New Year, Buddha Day and Christmas.

 2 – Languages